 Soldeu - El Tarter

-El Tarter and Soldeu are able to offer skiers what has to be one of the best ranges of everything you want from an Andorran skiing holiday.
-Whether it is the reasonably priced accommodation, the nightlife, the atmosphere or the views, you can get it all at one of the older ski-resorts in Andorra.
+The village of Soldeu links to resorts in Andorra, namely Encamp, Canillo, El Tarter, Grau Roig and Pas de la Casa.
+It has been able to offer skiers what has to be one of the best ranges of everything you want from an Andorran skiing holiday.
+Whether it is the accommodation, the nightlife, or the atmosphere or the views, you can get it all at one of the older ski-resorts in Andorra.

-Soldeu has long been considered as the best resort for an ‘all-round’ ski holiday experience and with the excellently linked slopes and one of the world’s top rated ski-schools it is easy to see why.
-Well in terms of skiing at least they have it covered.
+Soldeu has long been considered as the best resort for an ‘all-round’ ski holiday experience and with the excellently linked slopes and one of the world’s top rated ski-schools, it is easy to see why.

 These two skiable areas and all that they have on offer make up a large part of the Grandvalira ski resort and are what help make Grandvalira one of the most popular resorts in the region.